GeoDienstenCentrum/geodienstencentrum.github.io/_posts/2011-09-06-performance-and-uptime-monitoring-inspire-view-service.md

 categories: [monitoring, performance]
 tags: [inspire, performance, python, rrdtool, tooling]
 language: en-GB
-description: Measuring uptime and performance of an Inspire view service (<abbr title="Web Map Service">WMS</abbr>) using a round-robin database and python.
+description: Measuring uptime and performance of an Inspire view service using a round-robin database and python.
 ---

 The [Inspire directive](http://inspire.jrc.ec.europa.eu/ has some fairly strict requirements